 With the rise in Zoom’s popularity in recent times, there’s also been a rise in videos showing the often hilarious results of what happens when the app is left unmuted.
 However, those who have experienced some gags might not find them as funny, especially during a class or a meeting.

-There are plenty of scenarios in which your audio shouldn’t be available for other people in the conversation.
-You might wish to mute Zoom for a minute or two, or in other cases, mute the whole conversation – but, how do you do this?
-In this article, we’ll show you how to mute zoom on different devices and OSs to make sure everyone in the conference hears only what you want them to.
+There are plenty of scenarios where your audio shouldn’t be available for other people in the conversation.
+You might wish to mute Zoom for a minute or two, or in other cases, mute the whole conversation – but how do you do this?
+This article will show you how to mute zoom on different devices and OSs to make sure everyone in the conference hears only what you want them to.

 How to Mute Zoom on iPhone

 If you want to mute yourself on Zoom using the iPhone app, the process is very straightforward.
 You’ll need to tap your iPhone’s screen while in the app.
 This will show you different options at the bottom of the screen.